sagemath/sage/src/doc/en/installation/index.rst

   Linux distributions have up-to-date versions of Sage, see `repology.org: sagemath
   <https://repology.org/project/sagemath/versions>`_ for an
   overview.
 See :ref:`sec-installation-linux` for additional information.

   You may need to consider upgrading your Linux distribution because a recent version of Sage is only available on a newer version of the distribution.

+  If there is no up-to-date version for your Linux distribution, you may consider `conda`, as explained below.

 - **I have no root access or I am on an older distribution:** Install Sage from the `conda-forge <https://conda-forge.org/>`_ project, as described in section